shvbhii/Quantum-Rush/README.md

 ## 💡 Project Philosophy: Vibe Coding ⚡️

-This project was built using the "Vibe Coding" approach.
-It's a creative workflow where AI tools (like ChatGPT) act as a pair programmer and collaborator.
-AI assisted in:

--   **Initial Scaffolding:** Generating the basic Vite + React + TailwindCSS project structure and configuration.
 -   **Component Logic:** Writing boilerplate and core logic for React components and state management with Zustand.
 -   **Problem-Solving:** Quickly identifying and fixing bugs, like the initial infinite re-render issue.
--   **Creative Enhancement:** Suggesting and implementing features like the progressive difficulty curve and providing code for complex CSS/animation effects.

 This method allows for a focus on the bigger picture—the "vibe," functionality, and user experience—while minimizing time spent on syntax and boilerplate, making rapid development for a 30-day challenge possible.